 So once you have isolated the parties, now you can get on the road to suing.
 Next, we focus on trying to get you the maximum recompense in a sufficient sum to make you legally whole.
 As discussed, this gets done with a government claim, negotiations, and court most of the time.

 Ehline knows how to do this under the laws of California.
-And even perhaps we can do this under federal laws.
+And even perhaps we can do this under federal regulations.

 Evaluating the Roadway Dangers.